 As of December 24, 2019, the trail was repaved and open, and the Plaza open with benches.
 See photos at the bottom of this page.
 Trash/recycle cans and an interpretive sign came a little later.
 Landscaping was done by spring 2020.
 The promised trail use counter was finally installed in March 2021.
 Most signage is installed, but some is still missing as of the end of 2021.

 In mid-March 2019, Ourisman Honda began work on a triangular public plaza next to the Capital Crescent Trail where it meets Bethesda Avenue.
 The land will come from the Ourisman property, and will be freed up by moving their vehicle entrance farther west along Bethesda Avenue.
-The plaza will thus adjoin the trail, and the trail will simultaneously be widened to 16 feet from the Bethesda rest plaza (located behind Ourisman's garage) up to Bethesda Avenue.
-This widening will be achieved by taking land both from Ourisman on the west side, and on the east side where the existing benches and tables will be set farther back.
+The plaza will thus adjoin the trail, and the trail will also be widened to 16 feet or wider from the Wiener Plaza (located behind Ourisman's garage) up to Bethesda Avenue.
+This widening is achieved with land from Ourisman on the west side, and on the east side where the existing benches and tables are set farther back.